1. Decking Is Dangerously Slippery When It’s Wet

 2. Timber Decking Requires Too Much Maintenance

-No decking is maintenance free!
+No decking is maintenance-free!
 If you install it correctly, your decking won’t require much maintenance

 to keep it looking good.
-Just a quick clean to prevent dirt or algae building up should be enough.
+Just a quick clean to prevent dirt or algae from building up should be enough.